Retinal Detachment, Macular Degeneration and Diabetic Retinopathy

 Retinal detachment is one of the most serious surgically treatable eye conditions and can result in blindness if not treated promptly.
 The retina generally detaches when it becomes torn, which allows fluid to collect between the retina and the underlying tissue.
 Individuals suffering from retinal detachment will experience progressive peripheral vision loss as the retina detaches.

 Many causes of retinal detachment are not well understood.
 The retina can detach after trauma.
-Diabetic retinopathy and severe nearsightedness (myopia) are risk factors for retinal detachment.
+Diabetic retinopathy, severe nearsightedness (myopia) and aging are risk factors for retinal detachment.
 Heredity is also a contributing factor.

 There are two forms of age-related macular degeneration: wet and dry.
 The more common form, dry ARMD, is a slowly developing condition in which the macula gradually deteriorates.
 Only 10 to 15 percent of macular degeneration patients have the wet form of the disease, but this condition accounts for the most serious type of vision loss from ARMD.
 In this condition, blood vessels under the macula bleed, causing rapid damage.

 Wet macular degeneration can be treated using a number of strategies.
 There are non-surgical treatments for wet ARMD.
 Drugs known as anti-vascular endothelial growth factor agents (anti-VEGF) such as Avastin®, Eylea® and Lucentis® cause abnormal new blood vessels to shrink, reducing the risk of further bleeding and fluid leakage and stabilizing vision.
 These medications are administered by painless injection.
 It is often necessary for treatments to be repeated on a periodic basis.